truecaller/ios-sdk/README.md

 ![Associated domains](https://raw.githubusercontent.com/truecaller/ios-sdk/master/documentation/images/associated-domains.png)

 Add the associated domain provided by Truecaller (for example applinks:si44524554ef8e45b5aa83ced4e96d5xxx.truecallerdevs.com) in Your project -> Capabilities > Associated Domains.
-The prefix 'applinks:' is needed for universal links to function properly, hence replace the 'https://' part from the provided app link with "applinks:". ie https://si44524554ef8e45b5aa83ced4e96d5xxx.truecallerdevs.com should become applinks:si44524554ef8e45b5aa83ced4e96d5xxx.truecallerdevs.com while adding to entitlements.
+The prefix 'applinks:' is needed for universal links to function properly.

+**Important:** Replace the '**https://**' part from the provided app link with "**applinks:**". ie _`https://si44524554ef8e45b5aa83ced4e96d5xxx.truecallerdevs.com`_ should become _`applinks:si44524554ef8e45b5aa83ced4e96d5xxx.truecallerdevs.com`_ while adding to entitlements.

+(Note that there is **no** _http://_ or _https://_ prefix when setting up the applinks:)

 #### Swift